 Review the letter and the attached process flow chart.
 In your letter is a date to attend your initial meeting.
-If there is not a date listed or you cannot attend at that time, please contact the Office of Student conduct at 919-962-0805 or email@example.com to schedule your meeting.
+If there is not a date listed or you cannot attend at that time, please contact us to schedule your meeting.

 The preliminary meeting is optional and offered to students who wish to meet prior to the initial meeting to discuss only the process and procedures pertaining to the Alcohol Policy.
-To schedule a preliminary meeting, contact the Office of Student Conduct at 919-962-0805 or firstname.lastname@example.org.
+To schedule a preliminary meeting, please contact us.

 The initial meeting is a part of the administrative procedures as outlined by the Alcohol Policy.
 The initial meeting is intended to serve as an opportunity to gain the student or student leader’s perspective on the alleged violation(s) and determine whether a reasonable basis exists to charge a student or organization with a potential violation.
 Included in this meeting is the review of evidence and the incident report received, the review of procedural alternatives available to the student in responding to any charge(s), and applicable procedural and appeals rights available to the student.

 Yes.
-Student can have anyone accompany them to conduct meetings or proceedings in person or by phone.
-Students must sign a FERPA waiver so, the hearing officer can share information regarding your student records with that person.
+Students can have anyone accompany them to conduct meetings or proceedings in person or by phone.
+Students must sign a FERPA waiver so, the hearing officer can share information regarding the student records with that person.

 It is in your best interest to attend the meeting and be honest and open about the alleged incident.
 If you choose not to attend this meeting, a determination related to a charge may be made without the benefit of your input.

 Why do I have an enrollment hold from Student Conduct on my account?